-When used in this discussion and elsewhere in this prospectus, any applicable prospectus supplement and the documents incorporated by reference herein and therein, the words "believes," "anticipates," "projects," "should," "estimates," "expects," and similar expressions are intended to identify forward-looking statements within the meaning of that term in Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and in Section 21F of the Exchange Act.
+When used in this discussion and elsewhere in this prospectus supplement and the accompanying prospectus and the documents incorporated by reference herein and therein, the words "believes," "anticipates," "projects," "should," "estimates," "expects," and similar expressions are intended to identify forward-looking statements within the meaning of that term in Section 27A of the Securities Act and in Section 21F of the Exchange Act.
 Actual results may differ materially due to uncertainties, including:

-- our ability to identify and acquire retail real estate that meet our investment standards in our markets; - the level of rental revenue we achieve from our assets; - the market value of our assets and the supply of, and demand for, retail real estate in which we invest; - the state of the U.S. economy generally, or in specific geographic regions; - the impact of economic conditions on our business; - the conditions in the local markets in which we operate and our concentration in those markets, as well as changes in national economic and market conditions; - consumer spending and confidence trends; - our ability to enter into new leases or to renew leases with existing tenants at the properties we own or acquire at favorable rates; - our ability to anticipate changes in consumer buying practices and the space needs of tenants; - the competitive landscape impacting the properties we own or acquire and their tenants; - our relationships with our tenants and their financial condition and liquidity;
+- · our ability to identify and acquire retail real estate that meet our investment standards in our markets; - the level of rental revenue we achieve from our assets; - the market value of our assets and the supply of, and demand for, retail real estate in which we invest; - the state of the U.S. economy generally, or in specific geographic regions; - the impact of economic conditions on our business; - the conditions in the local markets in which we operate and our concentration in those markets, as well as changes in national economic and market conditions: - consumer spending and confidence trends; - our ability to enter into new leases or to renew leases with existing tenants at the properties we own or acquire at favorable rates; - our ability to anticipate changes in consumer buying practices and the space needs of tenants;

-- our ability to continue to qualify as a real estate investment trust for U.S. federal income tax purposes, or a REIT; - our use of debt as part of our financing strategy and our ability to make payments or to comply with any covenants under our senior unsecured notes, our unsecured credit facility or other debt facilities we currently have or subsequently obtain; - the level of our operating expenses, including amounts we are required to pay to our management team; - changes in interest rates that could impact the market price of our common stock and the cost of our borrowings; and - legislative and regulatory changes (including changes to laws governing the taxation of REITs).
+- the competitive landscape impacting the properties we own or acquire and their tenants; - · our relationships with our tenants and their financial condition and liquidity; - · our ability to continue to qualify as a REIT for U.S. federal income tax purposes; - our use of debt as part of our financing strategy and our ability to make payments or to comply with any covenants under our senior unsecured notes, our unsecured credit facility or other debt facilities we currently have or subsequently obtain; - the level of our operating expenses, including amounts we are required to pay to our management team; - · changes in interest rates that could impact the market price of our common stock and the cost of our borrowings; and - · legislative and regulatory changes (including changes to laws governing the taxation of REITs).